 Furthermore, if you hold your breath just to a catch point (most difficult point of the contraction) the increased abdominal pressure will assist in stabilizing your spine.
 However, to prevent possible adverse effects of this pressure, you must breathe out just after this point to release this pressure.

 Mirrors are not just there to show you how good you look!
 Visual feedback along with the voice and touch actually play a crucial role in ensuring the correct technique, maximum activation and optimal performance that is needed for the best results.

-This feedback can be gained from mirrors, a coach or partner and even your own fingers placed on then muscles that you want to contract.
-It is especially vital early on when learning an activity, as generally the more the better feedback, the better and faster you will learn.
+This feedback can be gained from mirrors, a coach or partner and even your own fingers placed on the muscles that you want to contract.
+It is especially vital early on when learning the activity, as generally the more the better feedback, the better and faster you will learn.

 It has been said that to learn a new skill requires about 300 to 500 repetitions and can take about a month.
 However, to correct a poorly performed skill with a better technique can take about 3,000 to 5,000 repetitions.
 Learn how to perform exercises and activities correctly the first time.
 It can save you weeks and months of poor results as well as the possibility of injury.

 Principle 6 – Integrate